franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 - Main menu font on hover
 - Main menu border

 All these colors will now be calculated depending on the brightness of the respective background to ensure a high-enough contrast.
-Font colors will either be black or white and border colors will be set only if there is a bright background.
+Font colors will either be black or white, and border colors will be set only if there is a bright background.

 ### Reduce manual cleanup when adding a custom field to a type – no more auto-applying to all projects